 What do I do if I hear or see something that worries me?

-- Tell the designated member of staff or head teacher. - If that is not possible, telephone Children's Services (OneCall 01670 536400) as quickly as possible.
+- Tell the designated safeguarding lead or head teacher. - If that is not possible, telephone Children's Services (OneCall 01670 536400) as quickly as possible.
 (In an emergency call 999 for the police)

 What are my responsibilities for child protection?